Monitoring API Analytics

 Click the arrow to the left of a log entry to view the transaction detail, as shown below.

-Note: the example below does not show TTFB metrics.
+Note: The example below does not show TTFB metrics.
 See Viewing the time to first byte (TTFB) metrics.

 API Analytics Logs: viewing details of a log entry